y-ken/elasticsearch_mysql_importer/README.md

 # elasticsearch_mysql_importer

-It is importing from mysql table with SQL to elasticsearch not only that, it could generating nested documents.
+It is importing from mysql table with SQL to elasticsearch.
+Not only that, it could generating nested documents.

 ## Usage